 (2) If the Minister is to make an amendment to a declaration under section 5 of the Act that would have the effect that part of a gas transmission pipeline ceases to be, or be part of, a PIA pipeline, regulation 10 has effect in relation to the amendment as if a reference to revoking a declaration were a reference to such an amendment.

-12. Procedure for making, amending or revoking a declaration
+12. Procedure for making, amending or revoking declaration

 (1) Before making, amending or revoking a declaration under section 5 of the Act, the Minister must —